GustavoSilvera/ConvNeuralNet/README.md

 # **About**
 	This project is split up into two forms: Graphical (using openFrameworks) and Terminal (shell)
 # **Requires (Graphical)**
-  	OpenFrameworks v0.10.1 ==> **openframeworks.cc/download/** (Or look into **OF_install.sh** which is provided)
+  	OpenFrameworks v0.10.1+ __openframeworks.cc/download/__ (Or look into __OF_install.sh__ thats provided)
-	Place the OF directory in your home directory ~/ with name OF or edit the OF_ROOT in the Makefile Run the internal script inside **OF/scripts/linux** or similarly for the windows/MacOS installation of OF
+	Unzip and place in your home directory ~/ with name OF/ or edit the __OF_ROOT__ in the Makefile Run the internal script inside **OF/scripts/linux** or similarly for the windows/MacOS installation
 # **Requires (Terminal)**
   	g++ with a bash terminal
 # **INSTALL: (Graphical)**
-  	FIRST, you will need openframeworks and there is an automated script (**OF_install.sh**)\
+  	FIRST, you will need openframeworks and there is an automated script (__OF_install.sh__)
 	  that will download everything and setup the OF directory as required by the program.
-	The script was written on a Ubuntu derivative, however to run on Arch/fedora/Debian there\
-	are similar install_dependencies scripts in the OF directory (refer to the OF_install.sh script). run **./graphical.sh** in the project directory, then enter bin/ to run **/graphical**
+	The script was written on a Ubuntu derivative, however to run on Arch/fedora/Debian there are similar install_dependencies scripts in the OF directory (refer to the OF_install.sh script). run __./graphical.sh__ in the project directory, then enter bin/ to run __/graphical__
 # **INSTALL: (terminal)**
-	run **./terminal.sh** in the project directory, then enter bin/ to run **/terminal**
+	run __./terminal.sh__ in the project directory, then enter bin/ to run __/terminal__

 # **HOW TO USE:**
-  	To use custom datasets simply modify/replace the **data.txt** file in data/.
+  	To use custom datasets simply modify/replace the __data.txt__ file in data/.
 **REQUIREMENTS:**
 	The format of the dataset should be "x1 x2 ... x**n** ; y1 y2 ... y**m** " on every line\
 	(**m** dosent have to equal **n**)